Power Automate > Understanding Power Automate basics

 Task ID

 dynamic content from the trigger.
-This retrieves Tallyfy form field data, including file information.
+This pulls all the form field data - including your uploaded file.

 - Task ID: Use